-The Consultation, which has been delivered by Tiller Consulting on behalf of the Alliance, included an online questionnaire, semi-structured interviews and a stakeholder workshop day in which participants representing the variety of perspectives in the SCiP Alliance community discussed the emerging themes, providing additional depth and breadth of insight to ensure robust conclusions, and explored implications for the forthcoming SCiP Alliance strategy 2022-26.
+Activity: The Consultation included an online questionnaire, semi-structured interviews and a stakeholder workshop day in which participants representing the variety of perspectives in the SCiP Alliance community discussed the emerging themes, providing additional depth and breadth of insight to ensure robust conclusions, and explored implications for the forthcoming SCiP Alliance strategy 2022-26.

 The key findings of the consultation were:

 - Overall, stakeholders feel that the SCiP Alliance has had a positive impact on professional practice relating to children and young people from Armed Forces families.
 The greatest impact has been felt by university respondents to the consultation;